1000 Km+ (Mont Blanc Unlimited Pass covering all Chamonix Valley, Courmayeur, St Gervais, Megève and Verbier)

 Our ski specialist offer friendly impartial advice and have unrivalled resort and chalet knowledge.
 They have also visited the properties so we have first hand experience of what will be the best fit for you and your group.

-Our pre-arrival concierge team work around-the-clock to ensure you have everything organised to perfection.
-From expert advice on the liveliest apre ski stops, to husky sledding, heli-skiing or a private jet, no request is too tricky.
+Our pre-arrival concierge team work around the clock to ensure you have everything organised to perfection.
+From expert advice on the liveliest après ski stops to husky sledging, heli-skiing or a private jet, no request is too difficult.

 Our prices are never undercut.
 We are competitive in the market and do the research to secure the best deal on your behalf.
-So you can rest assured you will never find the chalet more expensive elsewhere.
+So you can rest assured you will never find the chalet at a better rate elsewhere.

 Highly recommend the Chalet Edit and the service they offer.
 Anna in particular is amazing, nothing is too much trouble.
 Definitely the company to use if you need help arranging your ski holiday.

 I would thoroughly recommend The Chalet Edit.
 I felt Anna Sampson gave me a very personal service in her search to find our family a ski chalet.
 Her communication with us was faultless.
 A rare quality these days.
 Thank you